Q: How often do you update the website?

 Q: May I draw your characters from

 A: As long as you don't draw erotic art, then yes.
-The K-World characters are
+I'm aware of the whole "rules

 created by myself, and I tend to be protective of my own copyrights, you know

-in art form so they're caricatures of us.
-I'm going to keep my virginity
+in art form so they're caricatures of us, so these caricatures are the same

 (this means do not steal).